MicrosoftDocs/VBA-Docs/api/Word.DataLabel.Formula.md

 ## Remarks

-For more information about A1-style notation, see[How to: Refer to Cells and Ranges by Using A1 Notation](../excel/Concepts/Cells-and-Ranges/refer-to-cells-and-ranges-by-using-a1-notation.md).
+For more information about A1-style notation, see [How to: Refer to Cells and Ranges by Using A1 Notation](../excel/Concepts/Cells-and-Ranges/refer-to-cells-and-ranges-by-using-a1-notation.md).

 ## See also